connervieira/HealthBox-Legacy/METRICS.md

 [variation (ms), time measured]

 `Heart rate variability` measures the variation in the length of time between heart beats.
-For example, if the length of time between beat 1 and 2 is 900ms, and the length of time between beat 2 and 3 is 850ms, the heart rate variabilty would be considered to be 50ms.
+For example, if the length of time between beat 1 and 2 is 900ms, and the length of time between beat 2 and 3 is 850ms, the heart rate variability would be considered to be 50ms.

 ### Peripheral Perfusion Index